yezero/sandstorm/docs/administering/sandcats.md

 recovery.

-Another reason you might see `Not Authorized` in the log files is if your server has run afoul of sandcats.io's defense in depth against Sandstorm bugs.
-The HTTPS certificate service within `sandcats.io` will reject new certificate requests if your server has more than approximately 5 active certificates per week; this code exists to prevent a Sandstorm bug from requesting many thousands of certificates.
+Another reason you might see `Not Authorized` in the log files is if your server has run afoul of sandcats.io's defense in depth against Thurly bugs.
+The HTTPS certificate service within `sandcats.io` will reject new certificate requests if your server has more than approximately 5 active certificates per week; this code exists to prevent a Thurly bug from requesting many thousands of certificates.
 If you are constantly requesting new certificates, you can request only about 5 before being automatically blocked in this way.
 Typically, your server will keep retrying and the sandcats.io service will permit it to get certificates again when one of your certificates